rodrigo-serra/perception_ros/README.md

   It returns the left arm length.
 The msg type is Float32.
 It requires the mediapipe holistic node to be running.

+- readSweaterColor()

+  It returns the estimated color of the person's sweater/t-shirt.
+-->

 - getPeopleDetection()

   It returns an array with all the persons detected in the current frame.
 The msg type is ReidInfoArray.
 It requires the reid node to be running.